-People need to be wary not only of the signs of a swindler but also of the qualities within themselves that mark them as an easy victim.
+Be wary not only of the signs of a swindler but also of any qualities within yourself that mark you as an easy victim.
 Do not assume that bad things only happen to the other guy.
 If you let down your guard, unscrupulous people can much more easily take advantage of you.
-It's true that people sometimes get lucky, but it's not often that you can get something for nothing.
-Try to look critically at any offer or "gift" that's too good to be true.
-When you do encounter such an offer, take some time to think things through.
-If the seller doesn't want to give you time to think before you commit your money, he or she probably is running a shady operation.
-The following information covers several of today's most pervasive types of frauds.
+It is true that people sometimes get lucky, but you cannot often can get something for nothing.
+Try to look critically at any offer or "gift" that is too good to be true.
+When you encounter such an offer, take the time to think things through.
+If the seller does not want to give you time to think before you commit your money, he or she probably is running a shady operation.
+Following are several of today's most pervasive types of fraud.

-SURGE IN IDENTITY
+SURGE IN IDENTITY THEFT